ANOVA Statistical Calculator

 • Sum of Squares Total (SST): Measures total variability in the data by summing squared deviations from the grand mean

-• Sum of Squares Between (SSB): Measures variability between group means
+• Sum of Squares Between (SSB): Measures variability between group means, representing the explained variance or treatment effect

-• Sum of Squares Within (SSW): Measures variability within groups
+• Sum of Squares Within (SSW): Measures variability within groups, representing the unexplained variance or error term

-• F-statistic: Ratio of between-group variance to within-group variance (MSB/MSW)
+• F-statistic: Ratio of between-group variance to within-group variance (MSB/MSW), with larger values indicating greater differences between groups

 Key Statistical Formulas